|

 proanthocyanidins, and cancer risk: a network of case-control studies from Italy

-flavonols were inversely related to oral and laryngeal cancers (ORs,
+flavanones, and flavonols were inversely related to oral and laryngeal cancers

-and 0.62 and 0.32 for flavonols).
-Flavanols were also inversely related to
+flavanones; and 0.62 and 0.32 for flavonols).
+Flavanols were also inversely

-esophageal cancer (OR = 0.38).
-A reduced risk of colorectal cancer was found for
+related to esophageal cancer (OR = 0.38).
+A reduced risk of colorectal cancer

-renal cancer.
-No association between flavonoids and prostate cancer emerged.
-We
+associated to renal cancer.
+No association between flavonoids and prostate

-found inverse associations between proanthocyanidins and colorectal cancer.
+cancer emerged.
+We found inverse associations between proanthocyanidins and

 -